ianbscott/ianbscott/README.md

 - 💻 I've worked as a Economics Research Assistant for academic and non-profit organizations.
 - 👔 I’m looking for work as an economist or data scientist.

-When I'm not doing school you'll find me 🏃‍♂️ running, 📚 reading, and 🍽️ cooking.
+When I'm not in school you'll find me 🏃‍♂️ running, 📚 reading, and 🍽️ cooking.